leelakrishnan/FlyTV/README.md

 # DAO Concept

 Once you are accepted onto the team, you will be allowed to mint an Welcomed NFT (based of which avatar you currently have chosen).
 Using that NFT you can claim a gift of 5 of the 10000 FLYTV tokens.
 1 token can be spent to propose a "feature to do."
 Say we proposed a feature "Do a chat option using IPFS."
-When a Contributor makes a pull request that is merged into GitHub main with "Do a chat option using IPFS." the user wallet for the matching GitHub username is given 1 FLYTV.
+When a Contributor makes a pull request that is merged into GitHub main with "Do a chat option using IPFS."
+The user wallet for the matching GitHub username is given 1 FLYTV.
 The proposer of the successful feature is returned their 1 token and given 1 token.
 The feature can also be NFTs that are burnable.

 > The reason we do all this is because we want to incentivize good hackathon habits, which include proper open source ettiquite which requires 1-to-1 communication, making visible contributions to the project between meetings and keeping the Project board clean.